Marker Logo

 Erected 2010 by Texas Historical Commission.
 (Marker Number 16521.)

 Topics.
-This historical marker is listed in this topic list: Churches & Religion.
+This historical marker is listed in this topic list: Religion & Religious Structures.
 A significant historical year for this entry is 1896.

 Location.
 29° 39.072′ N, 95° 11.596′ W. Marker is in Pasadena, Texas, in Harris County.
-Marker is at the intersection of Fairmont Parkway and Young Street, on the right when traveling east on Fairmont Parkway.
+It is at the intersection of Fairmont Parkway and Young Street, on the right when traveling east on Fairmont Parkway.
 The marker is located at the front of the church near the parking lot.
 Touch for map.
 Marker is at or near this postal address: 1062 Fairmont Pkwy, Pasadena TX 77504, United States of America.
 Touch for directions.

 First United Methodist Church of Pasadena Marker image.
 Click for full size.

-Photographed By James Hulse, November 11, 2023
+Photographed by James Hulse, November 11, 2023

 2. First United Methodist Church of Pasadena Marker